 Most personal things I write on this website are for my descendants; hopefully these writings will outlive me somehow and prove useful to others who read my writings as well.

 As I have discussed before in previous posts here and here, DNA is not the end all for me or most Natives.
 Still, it is definitely a bonus and can corroborate other information.
-I was aware of the heritage of my 4 grandparents – Native, Jewish, Dutch and English.
+I was aware of the heritage of my 4 grandparents – Native, Jewish, Dutch and European.
 I was not aware that the Native included not only North American Indigenous, but other Indigenous and African DNA.
 By itself, DNA can [maybe] pinpoint geographic regions, but [definitely] not specific Tribal identities.
 Some Indigenous Nations have citizens with no Indigenous DNA as well.

 My great-grandmother Jeanetta Grayson Berryhill was full blooded Mvskoke, so her blood quantum was 1/1.
 My great-grandfather Pleasant Luther ‘Duke’ Berryhill‘s blood quantum was 1/8.
 This of course made my grandmother’s blood quantum 9/16, my mother’s blood quantum 9/32 and my blood quantum 9/64 or about 14%.
 Roughly three-fourths of my Indigenous Nation has a blood quantum of less than 1/4.
 I believe my blood quantum is above the average and above the median of my Tribal Nation.